Do qubits dream of entangled sheep? Quantum measurement without classical output: Agency in the quantum world

 \subsection{Quantum computers as agents}

-Work on mechanized observers who are part of the quantum system goes back at least as far as Everett \cite{Everett57} who imagined quantum automata observing the system in a generic way, but focused his attention on von Neumann type measurements and a classical experience (i.e. one where the results can be regarded as classical labels).
+Work on mechanized observers who are part of the quantum system goes back at least as far as Everett \cite{Everett57} who imagined quantum automata observing the system in a generic way, but focused his attention on von Neumann type measurements and a classical experience where results are classical labels.
 Later, Albert \cite{Albert1983,Albert1987} showed that a quantum automaton with access to its own memory registers could perform measurements whose (classically interpreted) results seem paradoxical.
 These works inspired much of the early theoretical work on quantum computing, in particular Deutsch's pioneering work on universal quantum Turing machines \cite{DeutschUniversal}.
 Most subsequent research however, regards quantum computers as devices to be used by classical agents. \footnote{Note that the possibility of having quantum computers as observers is sometimes mentioned in the context of quantum foundations \cite{Bong2019}.}